Suysh7/Assignments_Repo/readme.md

 # Hello, this is repository for AUVBteam Freshers

-# Save you assignments here?
+# Save your assignments here.